-Before the war women were campaigning for the right to vote, but when war was declared the war effort took priority and the campaign for suffrage was put on hold.
+Before the war women were campaigning for the right to vote, but when war was declared the war effort took priority and the campaign was put on hold.
 Women had to wait until 1918 before they gained the right to vote and even then, only women over 30.

-Once the war was over there was no acceptance that women should keep their jobs, status and skills.
-The needs of the returning men took priority and almost overnight women were forced out of the workplace and back into the home.
+Once the war was over women were expected to return to their unpaid jobs in the home and the returning men would go back to the jobs they had before the war and the munition factories were no longer needed.

-- What roles were traditionally seen as suitable for women?
-What roles did women take on during the course of the war?
-What impact did these new jobs have on their pay?
-Was their pay the same as the men who had been doing the same job? - Some women took on voluntary roles rather than paid work what did they do? - What happened when the war was over? - What were the attitudes of employers towards women?
+- What roles did women usually do?
+What roles did women take on during the war?
+Was their pay the same as the men who had been doing the same job? - Some women didn't do paid work, but took on volunteer roles what did they do? - What happened when the war was over?

+- How did employers feel about women replacing men?
 Discuss the War Cabinet Committee Statement.
 The Statement claims that women were not as competent as men.
-How well evidenced is this? - How far did attitudes change during WW1? - How might changes in women's working roles have contributed towards women over 30 getting the right to vote in 1918?
-Why do you think it took so long for women to get the vote? - What jobs do the women you know do?
-Were these jobs available to women at the beginning of the 20th century?
+Does this statement fit the data? - What jobs do the women you know do?
+Were these jobs available to women at the beginning of the 20th century? - Do you think attitudes to women working changed during WW1?
+How?
+Do you think women's war work helped women over 30 get the vote after the war?